-Slow-growing subtypes of NHL Follicular Second most frequent subtype; abnormal lymphoma cells are grouped together throughout the lymph node.
+Slow-growing subtypes of NHL Fast-growing subtypes of NHL Follicular Second most frequent subtype; abnormal lymphoma cells are grouped together throughout the lymph node.
+Diffuse Large B-Cell (DLBC) The most common NHL subtype; disease can be in nodes and outside the lymph nodes.
 Mucosa-Associated Lymphoid Tissue (MALT) Affects sites outside of the lymph nodes; patients may have been infected with H. pylori .
+Mantle Cell Usually starts in a lymphocyte in the mantle zone of lymph node; is often widespread at diagnosis.
 Small Lymphocytic (SLL) Involves lymph nodes or lymphatic tissue; may also involve blood and marrow.
+Burkitt Usually appears as abdominal masses of lymphom can also involve marrow, blood and other organs.
 Waldenström Macroglobulinemia Usually diagnosed by a marrow examination; most commonly involves blood and marrow but can affect the lymph nodes, liver or spleen as well as other organs.
+Anaplastic Large Cell Can start in lymph nodes and spread to the skin; ca also begin in the skin.
 Cutaneous T-Cell (CTCL) Mainly involves the skin and lymph nodes; starts in a T cell.
+Peripheral T-Cell (PTCL) Has many subtypes; usually involves lymph nodes i different areas of the body.